 Committee members work as a team to fulfill our mission.
 On average, a committee member spends about five hours per month working on committee matters, but the amount of time may vary depending on whether the member is actively involved in organizing a seminar.
 As an additional bonus, seminar producing CLE committee members are entitled to attend CCBA CLE seminars at no cost!

-The committee is comprised of the interim-committee chair, Steve Smith, Esq., and committee members Wayne Carter, Esq., Anthony Ciulla, Esq., Lesley Cohen, Esq., Artemesia Jones, Esq., Binu Palal, Esq., Paul C. Ray, Esq., Marc D. Risman, Esq., Rita Smith, CLA, Laura Stubberud, Esq., Richard Sipan, Esq., and Richard Teichner, CPA, ABV, CVA, CFF, CDFA The Executive Board Liaisons to this committee are John Aldrich, Esq. and Kimberly Buchanan, Esq.
+The committee is comprised of the chair Lesley Cohen, Esq. and committee members Wayne Carter, Esq., Anthony Ciulla, Esq., Artemesia Jones, Esq., Binu Palal, Esq., Paul C. Ray, Esq., Steve Smith, Esq., Marc D. Risman, Esq., Rita Smith, CLA, Laura Stubberud, Esq., Richard Sipan, Esq., and Richard Teichner, CPA, ABV, CVA, CFF, CDFA The Executive Board Liaisons to this committee are John Aldrich, Esq. and Kimberly Buchanan, Esq.

 The committee meets at noon on the second Friday of every month at the CCBA offices.
 For more information, contact CCBA staff liaison Donna Wiessner, (702) 333-2266.